2394425147/astrodx/README.md

 In the meantime, you will still be able to join the tests as per usual.

-You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL) or [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn) or [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M).
+You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL) or [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn) or [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M) or [TestFlight Group D](https://testflight.apple.com/join/T6qKfV6f).

 ![TestFlight](https://img.shields.io/github/downloads/2394425147/maipaddx/total?label=TestFlight)